Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Review of the QC Relaxation and Optimization-based Bound Tightening

-The tightness of the QC relaxation is intricately linked to the precision of the bounds established for voltage magnitudes, $\underline{V}i$ and $\overline{V}_i$, as well as angle differences, $\underline{\theta}_{lm}$ and $\overline{\theta}_{lm}$.
-The values for these limits in the dataset are often much larger than what is actually attainable considering the limitations imposed by other constraints.
+The QC relaxation's tightness is closely linked to the precision of the bounds on voltage magnitudes ($\underline{V}_i$, $\overline{V}_i$), and angle differences ($\underline{\theta}_{lm}$, $\overline{\theta}_{lm}$).
+The dataset's values for these limits are often much larger than what is actually attainable considering the limitations implicit from other constraints.
 In other words, some limits are never binding.
-Leveraging this insight, algorithms focused on enhancing bound accuracy provide tighter bounds that enhance the quality of the QC relaxation~\cite{coffrin2016strengthen_tps,StrongSOCPRelaxations,chen2015,arctan2, narimani2018improving}.
+Leveraging this insight, algorithms focused on enhancing bound accuracy provide tighter bounds that enhance the QC relaxation's quality~\cite{coffrin2016strengthen_tps,StrongSOCPRelaxations,chen2015,arctan2}.

-We employ the optimization-based bound tightening algorithm introduced in~\cite{coffrin2016strengthen_tps}.
-This iterative approach involves minimizing and maximizing each squared voltage magnitude and angle difference variable while adhering to the constraints of the QC relaxation.
-To illustrate, we next examine the upper limit for the voltage magnitude at bus~$1$:
+We use the optimization-based bound tightening algorithm from~\cite{coffrin2016strengthen_tps}.
+This iterative algorithm minimizes and maximizes each squared voltage magnitude and angle difference variable while enforcing the QC relaxation's constraints.
+To illustrate, we next examine the upper voltage limit at bus~$1$:

 The value $w_{11}^\ast$ establishes an upper limit on the maximum attainable value of $\left(V_{1}\right)^2$ within the feasible space.
 If $w_{11}^\ast$ is less than $\left(\overline{V}_{1}\right)^2$, then~\eqref{eq:bt_example} yields a smaller value of $\sqrt{w_{11}^\ast}$, serving as a tighter upper bound for $V_1$, thereby tightening the QC relaxation.
 As the act of tightening a bound on any particular variable may improve the achievable bounds for other variables, the bound tightening procedure follows an iterative procedure until no further bounds can be refined.